JonathanAMichaels/PixelProcessingPipeline/README.md

     python pipeline.py -f "/path/to/sessionYYYYMMDD" -neuro_sort

 ##### Chaining Commands Together
-If the `config.yaml` is correct, you can run the pipeline with all steps, for example
+If the `config.yaml` is correct, you can run the pipeline with both steps (registration and sorting), for example

     python pipeline.py -f "/path/to/sessionYYYYMMDD" -full